alwynm/alwynm.github.io/_posts/2021-05-29-multiple-git.md

 ---
 layout: post
-title: Multiple Git configs on same system
+title: Multiple Git configs on linux system
 categories: General
 ready : true
 ---

-If you have multiple git accounts and would like to config them in one computer, this post is for you. `.gitconfig` file is starter point for Git to identify what configurations need to be used.
+If you have multiple git accounts and would like to config them in your linux machine, this post is for you. `.gitconfig` file is starter point for Git to identify what configurations need to be used.

 ### Create separate directories for repos